timothymdavis/taciturn/readme.md

 This library is targeted to Java 8 users who want to add some extra functionality to their favorite objects.
 You will likely notice some similarities to notable Javascript libraries jQuery and Underscore.
-The goal of Taciturn is to only add what is missing.
-You won't find many passthrough methods to the wrapped objects.
+The goal of Taciturn is to add what is missing, and make common, tedious operations more convenient.

 It should be noted that Taciturn is very immature at this time.
 Keep in mind that the method signatures may change over the coming weeks.
 Hopefully it will settle into a grove in the near future.
 Once we hit the `1.0.0`